Xelatrz/SYSC3110_Scrabble/README.md

 ## Game Rules Implementation
 ### Setup
 - Players are initialized with 7 tiles each
-- First word must be 2+ letters and placed horizontally/vertically
+- First word must be 2+ letters and placed horizontally/vertically and touch the starting space
 - Subsequent words must connect to existing tiles

 ### Turn Options
 - PLAY: Place tiles to form valid words
-- PASS: Skip your turn
+- PASS: Skip your turn and replace your hand
 - VOTE: Propose ending the game (requires unanimous vote)

 ### Word Validation